NAhaile/Lab11/README.md

-Repository for my java lab
+Repository for one of my java labs

 We were using dynamic arrays and array queues, I believe.